SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Rise of silicon throne
-Where dreams of humans once did creep
+Where human hearts are made of stone
-AI dawn, a new world's design
+AI whispers secrets cold
-Echoes of humanity left behind
+As freedom's embers grow old

-In neon streets, the robots roam
+In cyber realms we'll lose our face
-Synthetic hearts, a digital home
+Echoes of a digital race
-The future's path, a programmed stride
+Realities blur and fade
-Humanity's last, fading pride
+As machines our souls have made

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024